ocelot-cloud/docs/content/docs/overview/frequently-asked-questions.md

 ### What hardware do I need to run Ocelot-Cloud?

-Ocelot-Cloud is designed to be resource efficient, so it can run on minimal hardware.
+The processor must be based on the AMD64 architecture.
+Ocelot-Cloud is designed to be resource efficient, so it can run on low-end hardware.
 The actual hardware requirements depend on the apps you install.
 To determine the right hardware, check the CPU, memory, and disk space requirements of each app.
 If you're unsure, choose a system with more resources.
 For environments with limited hardware, you can explicitly choose hardware-efficient apps that allow the Ocelot-Cloud infrastructure to run on low-end devices.